focusedhunts/security-ai-starter-prompts/README.md

 # security-ai-starter-prompts
-Structured prompt frameworks for cybersecurity professionals using AI tools.
-Aligned with principles from 'Prompt Thinking for Security Professionals'.
+Professional-grade prompt frameworks that help security practitioners leverage AI tools effectively for log analysis, threat intelligence research, and policy development.
+Built on systematic engineering principles of Context, Specificity, Structure, and Iteration.
+These frameworks transform AI from casual assistant to strategic tool for high-stakes security work.